 4. Teach employees when to unplug

 Ideally, mindfulness workshops should help employees understand how to be thoughtful about how and when they use technology, Wiens said.
-Companies should help employees identify triggers, such as stress, that can cause them to seek out technology as a distraction and teach them healthier alternatives, such as using their favorite app to meditate or to take a time out.
+Companies should help employees identify triggers, such as high stress levels, that can cause them to seek out technology as a distraction and teach them healthier alternatives, such as using their favorite app to meditate or to take a time out.

 Through its Well Minds program, Intuit employees are learning practical mindfulness tips for dealing with technology, Gentry said.
 For example, to stay focused, employees are encouraged to turn off all alerts that don't come from people (such as breaking news alerts from CNN).